-It's June and that means it's time for our second blog post in our Vulnerable Breed Series!
-This month's vulnerable breed is The Welsh Springer Spaniel.
-This blog has been kindly written for us by Jane Sutherland from the Welsh Springer Spaniel Club of South Wales, and the images used throughout have been kindly sent to us from Jane too.
+It’s June and that means it’s time for our second blog post in our Vulnerable Breed Series!
+This month’s vulnerable breed is The Welsh Springer Spaniel.
+This blog has been kindly written for us by Jane Sutherland from the Welsh Springer Spaniel Club of South Wales, and the images used throughout have been kindly sent to us by Jane too.

 To refresh your mind on what breeds are currently on the Native Vulnerable Breed list, please click here.

 The Welsh Springer is a medium-sized spaniel, smaller than the English Springer, symmetrical and compact, not leggy, strong and muscular.
 However, still quick and active and with a merry disposition.
 They are always a rich red and white in colour, with no exceptions, standing between 18 and 19 inches to the wither.
 The Welsh Springer Spaniel possesses superb scenting and game finding abilities as well as real versatility, happily adapting to any role in the field.
 From beating, picking up, duck flighting, sitting in a hide decoying pigeons to following a blood trail shooting deer, they are great working dogs.
 A very loyal and sociable spaniel, they love family life as well as the working life so fit happily into your life and onto your sofa!

 I have had and worked with Welsh Springers for over 25 years and am currently the Working and Field Trial Secretary for the Welsh Springer Spaniel Club of South Wales.
 It would be wrong of me to suggest that they are easier or harder to train than any other spaniel.
 Like all breeds, it requires patience and consideration to get the best out of your Welsh.
 The Welsh Springer can be both stubborn and opinionated but once trained these characteristics to become a genuine asset, resulting in a shooting companion who is intelligent, determined and a remorseless hunter.